thomas-crane/nrelay/docs/running-on-android.md

 mv acc-config-sample.json acc-config.json ;
 nano acc-config.json ;
 ```
-Next edit your acc-config.json and save changes on Ctrl+O, close nano on Ctrl+X.
-If you enable Mount in options, you can copy your acc-config in nrelay from sdcard/internal storage.
+Next, edit your `acc-config.json` and save the changes using `Ctrl + O`.
+Nano can be closed by using `Ctrl + X`.
+Alternatively, if you enable `Mount` in the options, you can copy an existing `acc-config.json` from your phone's internal storage.